 Whether you want to make a drastic change to your home design or add a subtle upgrade, a feature wall could be just the thing you need.
 Feature walls give your indoor or outdoor spaces a decorative focal point and they can completely transform the style of your house without the huge expense of redecorating an entire room.
-Because they are such an inexpensive way to make a difference, it’s a great weekend project so let’s take a look at 40 different feature wall ideas.
+Because they are such an inexpensive way to make a difference, it’s a great weekend project, too.
+So let’s take a look at over 35 different feature wall ideas.

 When it comes to choosing your standout feature wall, there are just so many options.
 Let your imagination run wild with timber, brick, pink chevron tiles or palm-print wallpaper.
 Basically, if you can dream it up, you can have it on your wall!

 And feature walls aren’t just reserved for the living room either, you can create an accent wall in any room of the house – from tiny corner nooks to your guest toilet (yes, even the toilet!).
 It’s time to pull out the paintbrush and grab some patterned wallpaper because your home is about to get a serious makeover.